jlapaijmans/treehacker/README.md

 You are free to use treehacker and adapt it to your needs, if you do please cite:

-*Lucena-Perez M, et al (2023) Recent increase in species-wide diversity after interspecies introgression in a highly endangered felid.
+*Lucena-Perez M, et al (2023).
 Nature Ecology and Evolution IN PRESS*

 And/or the original development of the method: